sukannyapurkayastha/DASP_report_template/docs/api/readme/architecture.md

 To create the summary—which aggregates all results sorted by “Overview”, “Attitude Roots” and “Request Information”—we tried different models and evaluated their performance using the BERT score.
 More specifically, we pre-structured the summary using Python and then generated predictions only for the collections of comments corresponding to a particular attitude root or request, as determined by our other models.

 Data Collection and Labeling Process:
-Data Crawling:
-We crawled data from 10 random review threads on OpenReview.
-Instead of treating each individual comment as a data point, we aggregated comments into collections.
-Each collection was specified by a particular attitude root or request by our auxiliary models.
-This resulted in 174 aggregated data points (see model_training/nlp/summary/data/real_world_data_unlabeled.jsonl).
+We manually collected data from nine OpenReview threads to ensure a balanced distribution of overall ratings.
+Specifically, the selection includes three examples from each rating category: "low" with overall score < 4, "average" with overall score >=4 but < 7 and "high" with overall score >= 7.
+Instead of treating each individual comment as a separate data point, we clustered sentences so that each cluster represents the set of comments associated with a single paper and corresponds to a specific "attitude root" or request as identified by our preliminary models (e.g., all comments complaining about a typo).
+This clustering resulted in 174 aggregated data points (see model_training/nlp/summary/data/real_world_data_unlabeled.jsonl).
-Labeling:
-Next, these aggregated comment collections (each related to a specific attitude root or request) were labeled using OpenAI's so far most capable model ChatGPT o1.
+Next, each data point was labeled using OpenAI's so far most capable model ChatGPT o1.
 We then proofread these labels to ensure high quality (see model_training/nlp/summary/data/real_world_data_labeled.jsonl).

 Prediction:
 We tried sequence to sequence approaches with BART-large and T5 using an 80%-10%-10% train-validation-test split.